DataDog/autoscaler/cluster-autoscaler/FAQ.md

     * on nodes,
     * on kube-system/cluster-autoscaler-status config map.

-### How can I increase the information that the CA is logging?

-By default, the Cluster Autoscaler will be conservative about the log messages that it emits.
-This is primarily due to performance degradations in scenarios where clusters have a large number of nodes (> 100).
-In these cases excess log messages will lead to the log storage filling more quickly, and in some cases (eg clusters with >1000 nodes) the processing performance of the Cluster Autoscaler can be impacted.

-The `--v` flag controls how verbose the Cluster Autoscaler will be when running.
-In most cases using a value of `--v=0` or `--v=1` will be sufficient to monitor its activity.
-If you would like to have more information, especially about the scaling decisions made by the Cluster Autoscaler, then setting a value of `--v=4` is recommended.
-If you are debugging connection issues between the Cluster Autoscaler and the Kubernetes API server, or infrastructure endpoints, then setting a value of `--v=9` will show all the individual HTTP calls made.
-Be aware that using verbosity levels higher than `--v=1` will generate an increased amount of logs, prepare your deployments and storage accordingly.

 ### What events are emitted by CA?

 Whenever Cluster Autoscaler adds or removes nodes it will create events